 Abstract:

 The present paper attempts to examine and analzye the marketing efficiency and constraints faced by the horse gram growers in Krishnagiri district of Tamil Nadu, India.
 Horse gram is highly regarded for its medicinal applications, with different parts of the plant utilized in treating ailments such as heart disease, asthma, bronchitis, urinary discharges, and kidney stones.
 A multi-stage random sampling method was conducted to select sample farmers.
-Krishnagiri district, renowned for its horse gram cultivation in Tamil Nadu, was chosen as the study area.
-Denkanikottai taluk was selected based on its area, ranking first among other taluks.
-Marketing efficiency revolves around how effectively marketing agencies can transport goods from the producer to the final consumer while keeping costs low and ensuring maximum benefit for both parties.
+Krishnagiri district, renowned for its horse gram cultivation in Tamil Nadu, was chosen as the study areaMarketing efficiency revolves around how effectively marketing agencies can transport goods from the producer to the final consumer while keeping costs low and ensuring maximum benefit for both parties.
 Acharya's approach serves as an ideal measure of marketing efficiency, especially for comparing the efficiency of different horse gram market channels.
 In this study, marketing efficiency was analyzed by examining marketing costs, marketing margins, and the farmers' net prices.
 Farmers face challenges like high transport costs, limited market information and demand for other crops.
 To overcome this, the government should encourage horse gram cultivation as a primary crop and ensure fair pricing.
 Additionally, establishing markets closer to farmers would help reduce transportation costs and support better market access.

 Keywords: Marketing efficiency, horse gram, medicinal applications, cultivation practices